-Our testing did not identify any material deviations in the Group's impairment review from IAS 36 Impairment of Assets and the Group's stated accounting policies.
+Our testing indicated the carrying value of intangible assets was supported and in accordance with IAS 36 Impairment of Assets and the Group's stated accounting policies.

 Revenue recognition

 Under International Standard on Auditing (UK) 240 'The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements', there is a rebuttable presumed risk that revenue may be misstated due to the improper recognition of revenue.